We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 How to improve your credit score

-There are two main ways to improve your credit score: improve your payment behaviour and decrease your credit utilisation rate.
+There are ways to improve your credit score.
+You should improve your payment behaviour and decrease your credit utilisation rate.
 One way to do this is to start paying on time.

 Lower your credit utilisation